Kirbyt97/podcast-tucker/index.md

 ## A T-Shaped Student at Tech
 * I will inform the audience of Tech's idea of a VT-Shaped student.
 * I will go off of the idea that a T-Shaped Student is becoming an industry standard.
 This idea is not unique to VT, but Tech takes it to a new level by adding in the 'V.'
+* I am going to spend most of my time talking about what I am doing to become a true T-Shaped Student
+    * Discuss my dual diploma in Finance and English
+    * Talk about how this will help me in a career 'unrelated' to English
+        *     Specifically how this will set me apart from other Finance majors and expand my knowledge

 ## So How do You Become T-Shaped?
 * As an English major how do you become T-Shaped?
     * Taking classes in other diciplines
 * Dont be afraid to use technology.
 It is a good tool that can intimidate those who are not familiar with it, like Englsih majors
     * Tech sounds in the background that can be found [here](https://archive.org/details/DialUp)

+## Closing
+* Quick wrap-up of everything I have talked about
+* Credits and my name again
+* Repeate the same theme song for the same length
+* This will be about 20-30 seconds